Code of business conduct for authority members

 4. Loyalty

-Members are required to be loyal and committed to Fáilte Ireland and should always support the performance by the Authority of its statutory functions and duties.
-Members should act solely in the interests of the Authority, to the exclusion of all other considerations.
+Members are required to be loyal and committed to Fáilte Ireland and must always support the performance by the Authority of its statutory functions and duties.
+Members must act solely in the interests of the Authority, to the exclusion of all other considerations.

 5. Legality

-It is the policy of Fáilte Ireland to comply with all relevant statutory and regulatory requirements governing its operations and members should adhere to this policy when discharging their duties to the Authority.
+It is the policy of Fáilte Ireland to comply with all relevant statutory and regulatory requirements governing its operations and members must adhere to this policy when discharging their duties to the Authority.

 6. Confidentiality